metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 }
 ```

-Abstracting the client, the endpoint and the backend as _components_ they can be verified if fulfill the traits of a functional reactive system.
+Calling the client, the endpoint and the backend as _components_ of the GraphQL system it can be verified if they fulfill the traits of a functional reactive system.

 ## Isolation

-GraphQL components are clearly decoupled.
+GraphQL components are (clearly) decoupled.
 They all work in isolation and don't interfere in each other's inner workings.

-- The client is free to make requests of any shape to the backend.
-It is not constrained by expectations coming from the backend.
-- The client needs to know a single URL endpoint.
-It is not constrained by a list of URL endpoints which can receive requests.
-- The client doesn't needs to know about the resolvers and how they work on the backend.

-These statements can be further articulated by comparing them to REST APIs &mdash; a paradigm more tightly coupled than GraphQL.
+These statements can be further articulated by comparing GraphQL to REST &mdash; another paradigm, the predecessor of GraphQL.

-Speaking code the example from the previous chapter can be replicated with REST in the following way:
+Speaking code the example above can be replicated with REST in the following way:

 ```bash
 # The client sends a data request to the backend